Lattice physics approaches for neural networks: Modeling neural networks with the action

-$\hslash\rightarrow0$ yields the classical behavior of the system and is thus identified with the ground state of the action\cite{BardellaLFT2024}.
-The action can be written by combining $\Omega$, $\Pi$, $\Phi$ and $I$ into a single expression\cite{BardellaLFT2024}: where $A$ is the matrix of potential interactions and $B$ is the matrix of kinetic interactions.
-The concise derivation of eq. \ref{eq:action} can be found in Supplemental Information (SI).
-The entire information about the system is thus coded in the three observables $\Omega$, $\Pi$, and $\Phi$, the parameters of the theory $A$ and $B$ that control the fluctuations, and the boundary conditions $I$.
-We may appreciate the remarkable power of the LFT formulation—its comprehensive nature despite its simplicity. $\mathscr{A}(\Omega|\,A,B,I)$ succinctly portrays the essentials about the system in a compact form without requiring intricate numerical manipulations.
-The least action principle then allows to derive all the statistical features needed to determine the properties and functions of a neural network (see also Section 3.5 of\cite{BardellaLFT2024}).
-Since each group of observables can be enclosed in a single matrix format, we will call the triplets $\Omega$, $\Pi$, and $\Phi$, \textit{hypermatrix}, and the triplets $A$, $B$, and $I$, \textit{inverse hypermatrix}.
-While frequently employed in neuroscience research to analyze, model and discuss empirical findings\cite{Cohen2011,Aertsen1989}, the temporal and spatial correlation matrices have not been previously linked to one another through a physical interpretation.
-Instead, our LFT approach gives a rigorous yet intuitive understanding of how they contribute to the kinetic and potential energies of a neural system.
-We can also introduce the covariance matrices:
+$\lambda \rightarrow \infty$ yields the classical behavior of the system and is thus identified with the ground state of $\mathscr{A}$\cite{BardellaLFT2024}.
+In this limiting case, the system becomes conservative, in the sense there are no dissipative dynamics and the path pursued by the system is always the path of least action.
+This limiting (classical or conservative) case can be understood intuitively in terms of the scaling parameter $\lambda$, which effectively plays the role of a precision or inverse temperature.
+A simplified action $\mathscr{A}$ can be written by combining $\Omega$, $\Pi$, $\Phi$ and $I$ into a single expression\cite{BardellaLFT2024}: where $A$ is the matrix of potential interactions and $B$ is the matrix of kinetic interactions.
+The concise derivation of Equation \ref{eq:action} can be found in the TI section.
+The entire information about the system is thus coded in the three observables $\Omega$, $\Phi$ and $\Pi$, the parameters of the theory $A$ and $B$ that control the fluctuations, and the boundary conditions $I$.
+This simplified action is expected to hold if the synaptic weights can be considered approximately stationary and the observed neurons share the same kinetic properties, e.g. when they approximately share the same firing dynamics if driven by the same input (see TI).
+We may appreciate the remarkable power of the LFT formulation—its comprehensive nature despite its simplicity. $\mathscr{A}$ succinctly portrays the essentials about the system in a compact form without requiring intricate numerical manipulations.
+The quantities of the theory are directly mapped into easily accessible and straightforwardly interpretable experimental variables, which is a consistent advantage of this approach.
+While frequently employed in neuroscience research to analyze, model and discuss empirical findings, the temporal\cite{Gerstein1969,Aertsen1989,Vaadia1995} and spatial\cite{Panzeri1999,Schneidman2006,Averbeck2006,Okun2015} correlations among neurons have not been previously linked to one another through a physical interpretation.
+Instead, our LFT approach gives a rigorous yet intuitive understanding of how they contribute to the potential and kinetic energies of a neural system. $\Phi$ contributes to the former and $\Pi$ to the latter, respectively.
+This provides an easy recipe to relate the spatial correlations to the observed dynamics and vice versa, describing their mutual influence in terms of a fundamental quantity, energy.
+The \textit{least action} principle then allows to derive all the statistical features needed to determine the properties and functions of a neural network, enabling the formulation of neural interaction theories directly from experimental data (see also Section 3.5 of Bardella et al. 2024\cite{BardellaLFT2024}).
+In accordance with the triplets $\Omega$, $\Pi$, and $\Phi$, we will call the triplets $A$, $B$, and $I$, the \textit{inverse hypermatrix}.
+We can also introduce the covariance matrices, which account for all the information that do not depend on the averages: